bandicoot-imaging-sciences/bivot/README.md

       // If set to True or False, overrides the autoRotate setting in the
       // material set definition.
       autoRotate,

+      // If set, the URL for an object mesh to render the Shimmer on.
+      // Set to false to revert the the default mesh for the Shimmer.
+      // NOTE: This should only be used for Flat mode scans. objectMesh,

       // An object containing a material object defining a Shimmer View to
       // display in the Bivot viewer, as an alternative to the materialSet
       // filename.